What is Volumetric Weight? Calculation Guide & Formula (2026)

 2. How to Calculate Volumetric Weight (Formulas)

-To determine the volumetric weight, you need the length (L), width (W), and height (H) of the package.
-The formula depends on whether you measure in Metric (cm) or Imperial (inches).
+To determine the volumetric weight, you need three measurements: the length (L), width (W), and height (H) of the finished package.
+The formula changes depending on whether you measure in metric (cm) or imperial (inches).

 Used by DHL Express and most international couriers.